Let AI Lift the Load, Not Lead the Way

 My first article took four weeks.
 Three of those were spent stuck—wrestling with words, finding my voice, shaping a shaky first draft.

 I hit a wall.
 Of noise and garbage.
+And I felt lost in it.

 More than speed, AI gave me back creative momentum.

 Now the article was done.
 All it needed was an illustration…but my iPad was out of reach.
-Still high on adrenaline, I thought, Why not AI?

 I went to ChatGPT for prompts, then Midjourney for visuals.